 In some circumstances, if a parent’s income is expected to or has reduced by at least 15 per cent, they may give CS an estimate of their current income (s 60).
 If the estimate is accepted, CS may change the rate of child support.
 A penalty may be imposed if a parent underestimates their income (s 64AF).

-If there are any mistakes or errors in the assessment (whether or not made by CS or due to false or incorrect information provided to CS), notify CS as soon as possible so that the assessment may be changed (s 75).
+Errors If there are any mistakes in the assessment (whether or not made by CS or due to false or incorrect information provided to CS), notify CS so that the assessment may be changed (s 75).